JoleProject/Jole/README.md

 The code for JoLe (Jointly training with deep environment models).
+Implemented based on Garage: https://github.com/rlworkgroup/garage